 Any property can be cash positive if the deposit is large enough.
 But in many cases access to funds for a large deposit is not possible.
-The best scenario is to achieve a cash flow positive investment with either no deposit (by using the equity in your home and borrowing 100 per cent), or by placing a minimal deposit of, say, 10 per cent.
-That way you can make more profit using less of your money and more of the bank’s money.
+The best scenario is to achieve a cash flow positive investment with either no deposit (by using equity in your home and borrowing 100 per cent), or by placing a minimal deposit of, say, 10 per cent.
+With a 10 per cent cash deposit you may need to pay lenders mortgage insurance, however this is tax deductible.
+By utilising equity or other strategies available to minimise your deposit you can make more profit using less of your money and more of the bank’s money.

-Property expenses are made up of the bank’s interest rates and the costs associated with the property such as agent/management fees and body corporate/strata fees, rates, insurance, maintenance and so on.
-In order to be cash flow positive, your interest rates and property expenses need to be close to the rent you are collecting.
+Property expenses are made up of the bank’s interest charges and the costs associated with the property such as agent/management fees and body corporate/strata fees, rates, insurance, maintenance and so on.
+In order to be cash flow positive, your interest charges and property expenses need to be less than the rent you are collecting.

-A new property gives you the advantage of being able to claim higher depreciation expense for the life of the loan.
+A new property gives you the advantage of being able to claim depreciation expenses for the entire time it is rented.
 This will further reduce your property expenses as a tax off-set.
-Additionally a new property has much lower maintenance requirements because it comes with a builder’s warranty and also typically achieves the best rental incomes achievable in a given area.
+Additionally, a brand new property has much lower maintenance requirements because it comes with a builder’s warranty and also typically achieves up to 20% higher rent, according to Cassie Nancarrow, Property Management Leader.
 A cash positive property solution is achievable with the right planning and a more innovative property solution.

 The predicted rental yield of a property should be considered when making a property investment decision.
-Your objective is to find a property with a higher rental yield, which is often a rare occurrence in capital cities.
+Yields vary significantly depending upon the property, the market and the suburb.
+Your objective should be to find a property with a rental yield above 5.5%.
 Conducting thorough research on the location and investing in new properties, which are purposely built to suit the requirements of the prospective local tenants, will ensure your investment generates a healthy and sustainable rental yield.
+Our research team have access to SQM Research's suburb level data on vacancy rates, as well as independent rental appraisals for DPN properties.

 Locating an investment property within a growth area will minimise your investment risk, but the growth needs to be sustainable.

-Typically, growth areas are based on supply and demand, but most people would agree with the bank that it’s high risk investing in lower population areas such as rural, holiday and mining towns, despite the fact that they may be experiencing sustained population growth, with high demand.
-The key lies in choosing major or capital cities where continued and increasing demand will secure the future of your return.
-Independent research such as Residex, can provide a valuable indication of predicted growth figures.
+Typically, growth areas are based on supply and demand and most experts would agree with the bank that it’s high risk investing in lower population areas such as rural and holiday towns.
+The key lies in choosing suburbs in or close to major cities where continued and increasing demand will secure the future of your return.
+Independent research such as Residex, can provide a valuable indication of predicted growth.

 There are three areas that will ultimately affect whether your investment property will be cash flow positive from a tax perspective: